Man Utd Ask For Fans Help In Anti-racism Battle - UrduPoint

 United's "See Red" campaign follows Arsenal's launch earlier this week of an action plan called #StopOnlineAbuse.

-United stars Antony Martial, Marcus Rashford and Fred have all been subjected to racist abuse this season.
+United stars Anthony Martial, Marcus Rashford and Fred have all been subjected to racist abuse this season.

 Fred hit back saying "we cannot feed that culture" of racism after he was racially abused following his side's FA Cup quarter-final defeat by Leicester.